It's going green

 The market for garden products has been growing for years, not only, but also during the pandemic.
-Halm now wants to profit from the boom, with individual lawn care advice.
+Halm now wants to benefit from the boom with individual lawn care advice.
 CEO Niko Andreewitch reveals why direct sales to consumers are particularly worthwhile here.

-Even the most convinced city dweller has probably had the dream of his own garden from time to time in recent months.
-During the lockdown months, the green idyll on one's own property suddenly seemed even more appealing than perhaps it already did.
-And those with lawns suddenly discovered their green thumbs.
+Even the most convinced city dweller has probably dreamed of having their own garden from time to time in recent months.
+During the lockdown months, the green idyll on your own property suddenly seemed even more appealing than perhaps it already was.
+And those with a lawn suddenly discovered their green fingers.
 Spending on garden products skyrocketed.
-In 2020, the market grew by over nine percent to a good 20 billion euros in Germany, a record, as the German Garden Industry Association (IVG) happily announced.
-Admittedly, the association also assumes that special effects led to this and that such growth rates will not be repeated so quickly.
-But nevertheless the economic field of garden products is attractive, already without Corona the turnover was over 18 billion Euro.
+In 2020, the market grew by over nine percent to a good 20 billion euros in Germany, a record, as the German Garden Industry Association (IVG) happily reported.
+The association also assumes that this was due to special effects and that such growth rates will not be repeated so quickly.
+Nevertheless, the garden products sector is attractive, with turnover already exceeding 18 billion euros without coronavirus.

-Niko Andreewitch wants a piece of this pie.
-The start-up veteran, formerly with the fashion job exchange Inselberg and the proptech Home HT, among others, reports from a Hamburg hotel via video, with a piano strumming in the background.
-The Austrian wants to talk about his new heart's desire: Lawns.
-"I don't know any garden owner who doesn't value a beautiful lawn, but few know how to maintain it effectively," he explains.
-His new company, Halm, aims to remedy that, with customized lawn care programs over the Internet.
-The promise: Customers send in a soil sample, and in return, after a thorough analysis, receive appropriate lawn care products and precise instructions for action for the coming year.
-"That's how we want to make lush, healthy green possible for everyone," Andreewitch says.
+Niko Andreewitch wants a slice of this cake.
+The start-up veteran, who previously worked at fashion job board Inselberg and proptech company Home HT, is speaking from a hotel in Hamburg via video, with a piano strumming in the background.
+The Austrian wants to talk about his new passion: Lawns.
+"I don't know any garden owner who doesn't value a beautiful lawn, but only a few know how to maintain it effectively," he explains.
+His new company, Halm, aims to remedy this with individual lawn care programs via the Internet.
+The promise: Customers send in a soil sample and, in return, receive suitable lawn care products and precise instructions for the coming year after an in-depth analysis.
+"We want to make lush, healthy green possible for everyone," says Andreewitch.

 Halm sends individual care plans

-Sound crazy?
-Maybe, but the Halm CEO points out that the underlying mechanics aren't that new at all.
-"I've talked to some experts in the field who are already doing consulting and fertilization plan creation on a personal level.
-With Halm, we're scaling that approach and making it available to the masses," he says.
-Among them is his co-founder Christina Lung, a trained biologist and chemist who has been doing relevant analyses for years.
-Together with her husband Gerhard Lung - former turf commissioner of the German football leagues Borussia Dortmund and VfB Stuttgart - she provides the turf-specific know-how that is to be combined with Andreewitch's business skills.
+Sounds crazy?
+Perhaps, but the Halm CEO points out that the underlying mechanics are by no means that new.
+"I've spoken to some experts in the field who already provide advice and fertilization plans on a personal level.
+With Halm, we are scaling up this approach and making it accessible to the masses," he says.
+One of them is his co-founder Christina Lung, a trained biologist and chemist who has been carrying out corresponding analyses for years.
+Together with her husband Gerhard Lung - former turf representative for the Bundesliga soccer clubs Borussia Dortmund and VfB Stuttgart - she provides the turf-specific know-how that is to be combined with Andreewitch's business skills.

 Halm has now been active on the market for six weeks.
-On the start-up's website, interested parties can answer a few questions and then receive an offer with a price tag.
-Anyone who then signs a contract will be looked after by Halm for a year in terms of lawn care.
-Costs for an area of 200-250 square meters are 160-190 euros per year.
-That's more expensive than stocking up on fertilizer yourself at the hardware store.
-"But then there is also no advice and no soil analysis," says Andreewitch.
-That alone costs 80 to 90 euros if a private person does it himself.
-"Besides, our fertilizers are quality products that come from the professional sector," he adds.
-Overall, he is convinced that his own pricing model is competitive.
+Interested parties can answer a few questions on the start-up's website and then receive an offer with a price tag.
+Anyone who then signs a contract will be looked after by Halm for one year.
+The cost for an area of 200-250 square meters is 160-190 euros per year.
+That's more expensive than buying your own fertilizer from the DIY store.
+"But then there's no advice and no soil analysis," says Andreewitch.
+This alone costs 80 to 90 euros if a private individual does it themselves.
+"What's more, our fertilizers are quality products that come from the professional sector," he adds.
+Overall, he is convinced that the company's own pricing model is competitive.
 "We explicitly want to appeal not only to villa owners, but to the broad mass of hobby gardeners," he says.

-Market trends could play into the start-up's cards.
-Because online trade is also becoming increasingly important in the garden business.
+Market trends could play into the start-up's hands.
+After all, online retail is also becoming increasingly important in the gardening business.
 In 2020, sales of almost 1.5 billion euros were already generated there.
-Of course, Corona was a driver here as well, but even in pre-pandemic years, the sector usually grew at double-digit rates.
+Of course, coronavirus was also a driver here, but even in pre-pandemic years, the sector usually saw double-digit growth.

 Thanks to D2C, Halm earns from every customer - right from the start

-For Halm, the focus on direct online business is also driving margins.
-"We cut out almost all the middlemen between the fertilizer manufacturers and the customer," Andreewitch explains.
-As a result, he says, they make money from every customer from the moment they sign a one-year contract.
-"We hope, of course, that we can then keep our customers for the longer term, but our model doesn't hinge on that," he says.
-Andreewitch believes, however, that those who use the Halm program will be won over by the results.
-"If you follow through for a year - three fertilizer seasons - fully on our plan, it will show in the results," he is certain.
+For Halm, the focus on direct online business is also a margin driver.
+"We cut out almost all the middlemen between the fertilizer manufacturers and the customer," explains Andreewitch.
+As a result, the company earns money with every customer from the moment they sign a one-year contract.
+"Of course, we hope that we can then retain our customers for longer, but our model is not dependent on this," he says.
+Andreewitch believes, however, that those who use the Halm program will be convinced by the results.
+"If you follow our plan to the letter for a year - three fertilization seasons - the results will show," he says confidently.

-So far, Andreewitch and his team have dispensed with external capital; they have made their market entry possible from their own funds and with contacts in the scene, he reports.
-In the medium term, however, Andreewitch is now hoping for a seed investment; he is currently talking to business angels.
-The founder has an unusual desired profile: "We are currently in the process of bringing a well-known footballer on board, many invest in start-ups nowadays."
-After all, who would be a better ambassador for a turf start-up than someone who earns his money every weekend on grass?
+So far, Andreewitch and his team have done without external capital; they have used their own funds and contacts in the scene to enter the market, he reports.
+In the medium term, however, Andreewitch is now hoping for a seed investment and is currently talking to business angels.
+The founder has an unusual wish list: "We are currently in the process of getting a well-known footballer on board, as many are now also investing in start-ups."
+After all, who would be a better ambassador for a turf start-up than someone who earns his money on turf every weekend?

 Like it?
 Please spread the word: